Last updated: ET

 Penalties for possession, use, trafficking or importation, including through e-commerce, of illegal drugs are severe.

 Many drugs considered as legal in Canada are illegal in the Philippines.
-This includes cannabis, in any form and quantity, as well as some over-the-counter medicine and prescription drugs, even in small quantity.
+This includes cannabis, in any form and quantity, as well as some over-the-counter medicine and prescription drugs, regardless of quantity and purpose of use.

 Convicted offenders can expect life imprisonment and heavy fines.
-Foreign nationals are often held in pre-trial detention without the possibility of bail and there can be lengthy delays before a trial.
+Foreign nationals are often held in detention without the possibility of bail and there can be lengthy delays before and during the trial.

 Penalties for pedophilia are severe.
 Under Philippine law, a child is defined as a person under 18.
 Police may investigate any adult who is with: